geo-chen/safe/README.md

 Security incidents are usually created by alerts or events, which are based on a small set of forwarded logs.
 When a server is suspected to be compromised, we go back to the host machine to perform forensics on the rest of the logs to investigate the network traffic and endpoint.

-Sample Analysing Forensics Examiner (SAFE) enables security administrators/engineers to run automated forensics investigations effortlessly on a selected set of machines, either specified or via sampling, to get a baseline threat score on the likelyhood of a server compromise.
+Sample Analysing Forensics Examiner (SAFE) enables security administrators/engineers to run automated forensics investigations effortlessly on a selected set of machines, either specified or via sampling, to get individual baseline threat scores on the likelihood of a server compromise.
 A number of logs, including web server, syslog, system, network logs are surveyed for this analysis.
 With SAFE, security engineers can easily survey a selected pool of servers to hunt for any potential infection or compromise.
 <details>
   <summary>Details</summary>